tipofyzik/Analisis_of_mental_heath_in_tech_2016_dataset/README.md

   </tr>
 </table>

-There are 3 clusters: **1st cluster with a participants**, **2nd cluster with b participants**, and **3nd cluster with c participants**.
+There are 3 clusters: **1st cluster with 624 participants**, **2nd cluster with 552 participants**, and **3nd cluster with 257 participants**.
 The major distinctions between them can be seen in the first top-9 features:
 — "":
 — "":
 — "":